ashesh808/SCSUHackathonNov2023/README.md

 To run the frontend, navigate to the client folder and type "npm install" if you're running it for the first time.
 Then type "npm run dev" and connect to localhost:3000 to view it in action.

 To run the backend, place a .env file with your OpenAPI token in the root directory(?).
 If you're running this for the first time you can install the necessary packages by running "pip install -r Requirements.txt".
+FFMPEG is also required and must be installed separately.
+You can download it here: https://ffmpeg.org/download.html.
 Then navigate to the backend folder and run "python app.py".
 The server will be available at localhost:5000.

 ## GeniusDeck API Documentation